pointfreeco/combine-schedulers/README.md

 }
 ```

-With `.failing`, this test strongly declares that favoriting an episode does not need a scheduler to do the job, which means it is reasonable to assume that the feature is simple and does not involve any asynchrony.
+With `.unimplemented`, this test strongly declares that favoriting an episode does not need a scheduler to do the job, which means it is reasonable to assume that the feature is simple and does not involve any asynchrony.

 In the future, should favoriting an episode fire off an API request that involves a scheduler, this test will begin to fail, which is a good thing!
 This will force us to address the complexity that was introduced.
 Had we used any other scheduler, it would quietly receive this additional work and the test would continue to pass.